 This means that some customers' transactions may only confirm many hours or even days later, if they were sent with a now-comparatively low fee.

-To be able to bump the fees on future transactions, we can enable replace-by-fee (RBF), a Bitcoin feature which allows you to rebroadcast an unconfirmed transaction with a higher fee to better match the current fee environment and confirm faster.
+To be able to bump the fees on future transactions, you can enable replace-by-fee (RBF), a Bitcoin feature which allows you to rebroadcast an unconfirmed transaction with a higher fee to better match the current fee environment and confirm faster.

 Enabling RBF transactions